kktt007/note/temp.md

 - library  \ ˈlī-ˌbrer-ē
 - a building, room, or organization that has a collection, especially of books, for people to read or borrow, usually without payment

+- convention
+- a large formal meeting of people who do a particular job or have a similar interest, or a large meeting for a political party:
+- the national Democratic convention

 - prisoner \ ˈpriz-nər 注意发音，n确实承前启后

 ### 3.28